cloudify-cosmo/docs.getcloudify.org/content/ops_guides/console_guide.md

 ## System resources

-1. Plugins
+### Plugins

-By default, [plugins]({{< relref "working_with/official_plugins/_index.md" >}})are tenant-specific, meaning that a blueprint on one tenant cannot access a plugin on a different tenant.
+By default, [plugins]({{< relref "working_with/official_plugins/_index.md" >}}) are tenant-specific, meaning that a blueprint on one tenant cannot access a plugin on a different tenant.
 You can also set a plugin as global when you upload it to the manager.
 The Plugins table lists the plugins are available to the current tenant.

 ![Plugins List]( /images/ops_guides/sys_resources.plugins.png )